SAP-samples/cap-appgyver-covid-certcheck/tutorials/3_BackendApplication/README.md

 Congratulations.
 You should now have a CAP app deployed in SAP BTP, Cloud Foundry runtime, utilizing the the EmployeeLookupService and some OpenSource packages to validate and verifiy Covid Certificates.
 The application receives requests from an SAP AppGyver app that is described in the following step.

-If you want to get the full picture about the solution overall, please read the corresponding blog post.
+If you want to get the full picture about the entire solution, please read the corresponding blog post.
 TODO LINK